-After two years of virtual meetings, the Advocacy Leadership Conference was held in person in Washington, D.C., once again May 11–13.
+After two years of virtual meetings, the Advocacy Leadership Conference was once again held in person in Washington, D.C., May 11–13.
 The conference educates ACR/ARP volunteer leaders about topics important to rheumatologists, rheumatology professionals and their patients that they can then discuss with their members of Congress and staff.
-One important issue ACR volunteers discussed with their congresspersons this year was the growing use of copay accumulator programs, which restrict the application of patient assistance funds toward patient cost-sharing requirements.
+One important issue ACR volunteers discussed with their representatives and senators this year was the growing use of copay accumulator programs, which restrict the application of patient assistance funds toward patient cost-sharing requirements.

 Patient assistance programs provided by pharmaceutical companies make expensive medications more affordable to the patient by funding part of the cost.
 Manufacturers fund these programs to reduce financial barriers to prescription of their drugs and ensure a profitable net return to the company.
 The practice has been compared to a form of bribery.
 That is why insurance companies have concerns about these programs, and management of them has important policy implications.